 She moved to London to attend a top theatre school, where she was Head Girl.
-She graduated with Trinity College National Diplomas in Musical Theatre and Drama, Gold Medal LAMDA and ISTD dance teaching qualifications.
-Since graduating, Ms. Calvert has worked professionally in theatre, both West End and Regional.
+Lucy graduated with Trinity College National Diplomas in Musical Theatre and Drama, Gold Medal LAMDA and ISTD dance teaching qualifications.
+Since graduating, Lucy has worked professionally in theatre, both West End and Regional.
 She has worked in TV and film for BBC, ITV, Sky and many independent film companies.
 A personal career highlight was being asked to perform at the London 2012 Olympics Opening Ceremony.

-Prior to joining Nord Anglia International School, Dublin Ms. Calvert spent 3 years teaching in Singapore.
+Prior to joining NAIS Dublin, Lucy spent 3 years teaching in Singapore.
 She delivered Speech and Drama, Dance and Musical Theatre programmes at most of the international schools there, which has given her a wide range of experience in teaching children of many different nationalities and cultures.
 She has also had a strong role to play in the children’s casting of international touring productions that come to Singapore.

-Ms. Calvert is delighted to be a part of the Nord Anglia Education family.
+Lucy is delighted to be a part of the NAIS Dublin team.
 With a strong connection to the professional arts industry she aims to be able to give her students the very best opportunities.